Adele Farina: Legislative Council

 After losing the Perth contest, Farina was instead nominated as a candidate for South West Province in the Legislative Council.
 This caused significant anger in local branches, as Farina had no ties to the regional electorate, and David Smith, a minister in the Dowding and Lawrence governments, quit the party in disgust.
-She nevertheless took the second position on the Labor ticket in the province, and had little difficulty being elected to the Legislative Council.
+She nevertheless took the second position on the Labor ticket in the province and had little difficulty being elected to the Legislative Council.

 In her first term as a member of the Legislative Council, Farina often acted as a spokesperson for government policy in the region, but rarely spoke in parliament.
 In her first fifteen months in the Legislative Council, Farina only made one speech – her maiden speech – and apart from five Dorothy Dixers and nine estimates committee questions, did not speak at all, which earned her some criticism from the media as one of the quietest MPs in the parliament.

 In September 2004, during a debate on a proposed domestic violence law, Farina revealed that she had been stalked for ten years during the 1990s.
-She stated that it had escalated severely when she nominated for preselection, which forced her to complain to the police, ultimately leading to the arrest of the culprit.
+She stated that it had escalated severely when she was nominated for preselection, which forced her to complain to the police, ultimately leading to the arrest of the culprit.
 Farina had requested that he only be charged with a summary offence to avoid the publicity of a full trial, and he was subsequently found guilty of stalking.

 Farina contested the 2005 state election atop the Labor ticket, and after the election was promoted to the position of parliamentary secretary.
 She lost one of her portfolios to Peter Watson in November 2005, but picked up another in a reshuffle in March 2006.
 She has repeatedly been touted as a potential Cabinet minister, although she was overlooked in the reshuffle that followed the resignation of Premier Geoff Gallop in March 2006 and again when John D'Orazio was forced to resign from Cabinet in May 2006.
 Most recently, as of May 2006, Farina has been heavily involved with a project aimed at reducing negative effects associated with leavers' week in her region.

 She was re-elected in the 2008, 2013 and 2017 state elections but held no position in the ALP ministry or shadow ministry.